Ecwid/ecwid-api-docs/includes/_authentication.md

 # Authentication

 All Ecwid API requests require authentication.
-Ecwid supports **oAuth2** protocol to provide applications with an easy way to authenticate and access store data on behalf of the user.
+Ecwid supports **oAuth2** protocol to provide applications with an easy way to authenticate and access store data on behalf of the user with access tokens.

+There are two types of access tokens in Ecwid: private and public tokens.
+Private ones can't be shared publicly as they provide access to modify store data through the REST API.
+Public tokens on the other hand have read-only access, so they can be used anywhere to get store details through the REST API in your apps.

-Ecwid user grants or denies access to certain data in their store for the particular application - then the application gets its own secure access token upon authorization and uses that token as a key to make API calls to Ecwid.
+Ecwid user grants or denies access to certain data in their store for the particular application - then the application gets its own secure access token (and optional public token) upon authorization and uses that token as a key to make REST API calls to Ecwid.

 # Native applications